 Yes!
 The City of Calgary Recreation provides lessons for adults, women, juniors and seniors at McCall Lake, Confederation Park and Shaganappi Point golf courses.
 Our lessons are taught by professional instructors from the National Golf Academy, which also offers their own private, group and semi-private lessons.
 Check out our Golf Lessons page for details.

 We have driving ranges at Confederation Park, McCall Lake and Shaganappi Point.
 When you arrive at the golf course, buy your range tokens in the clubhouse and head out to the range at your leisure – no advance booking is required.
-Note: Golfer must have their own equipment.
-Club rentals are not available as a proactive health measure to support a safe and healthy environment for all golfers.

 Putting greens at our courses are available for you to practice on at no cost.
 You are welcome to use the putting greens at McCall Lake, Confederation Park, Maple Ridge and Lakeview.
 All you need is a putter and a few golf balls.